Comprehensive Support for Children with Emotional and Behavioral Conditions

 - Tourette syndrome

-Loyola’s dedicated board-certified psychiatrists, psychologists and pediatricians work with a team of social workers, recreational therapy specialists, speech therapists and occupational and physical therapists in collaboration with the Ronald McDonald® Children’s Hospital at Loyola University Medical Center.
+Loyola’s dedicated board-certified psychiatrists, psychologists and pediatricians work with a team of social workers, recreational therapy specialists, speech therapists and occupational and physical therapists in collaboration with the Loyola Children’s Hospital.
 Your child’s healthcare team will address his or her individual needs and coordinate care with your child’s pediatrician.
 Under your direction, your child’s doctor can provide education and resources to aid your child’s school in managing his or her care during the school day.

 In an effort to support children with emotional and behavioral problems, along with their families, Loyola’s team offers individual, family and group counseling, parenting education classes and grief counseling.
 In addition, we provide help with pain management, behavioral problems, medical illness coping skills and palliative or end-of-life care.
 Our staff has experience in helping parents implement a positive, supportive parenting approach called Smart Love™.